ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: faq}
 {: #faq-block-storage-16}

-When you delete a block storage data volume, all pointers to the data on that volume are removed and the data becomes inaccessible.
-If you later reprovision the physical storage to another account, a new set of pointers is assigned.
-The new account can't access any data that was on the physical storage because the pointers have been deleted.
-When new data is written to the volume, any inaccessible data is overwritten.
+When you delete a block storage volume, your data immediately becomes inaccessible.
+All pointers to the data on that volume are removed.
+The inaccessible data is eventually overwritten as new data is written to the data block.
+IBM guarantees that data deleted cannot be accessed and that deleted data is eventually overwritten.
+For more information, see [Block storage data eradication](/docs/vpc?topic=vpc-managing-block-storage#block-storage-data-eradication).

 ### What rules apply to volume names and can I rename a volume later on?
 {: faq}